dwallet-labs/dwallet-network/README_YUVAL.md

 # Example output: 0xfa9b290991fe44ebba08a596c9cac52dcd473239d55d825f547890aa63719515
 ```

-You need do send the following HTTP request for getting gas from the faucet:
+You need to send the following HTTP request for getting gas from the faucet:

 ```bash
 # In the recipient field, you need to provide the active address you got from the previous command.